ariel-patricio/Data-Analytics-Project/README.md

 ## About

 Hi, I'm Ariel Patricio!
 A graduate of Bachelor of Science in Computer Engineering from Rizal Technological University.
-I have four years of experience in the field of Information Technology, where I held roles such as Java Developer, Cognos Developer, and Software Engineer from my previous company and current company.
-I am currently a Software Engineer at an IT Company specializing in telecommunication, starting from Sept 2019.
+Experienced Software Engineer with years of experience in developing application, evaluating dashboard, developing KPI reports, creating automation, and writing SQL scripts for ad hoc request.
+Proficient in SQL, Python, Power BI, Excel, IBM Cognos Analytics, Web Scraping, and Power Automate.
+Strong critical thinking skills, able to analyze data, and extract actionable insights and information from multiple sources.
+Focused collaborator dedicated to interdisciplinary communication.
+Possess an understanding of agile scrum methodology.
+Has the ability to understand new concepts quickly and easily adapts to change.

 You can visit my Linkedin profile and connect with me [here](https://www.linkedin.com/in/ariel-patricio/).